Briefing Notes #2 - Media Entertainment Updates

-We have been informally notified by the IRS that for the future they will be seeking weekly or regular accounting from tours in the US by non US resident artists.
+We have been informally notified by the IRS that for the future they will be seeking weekly or regular accounting from tours in the US by non-US resident artists.
 This places a further burden on touring in the US.
-Our concern is whether failure to comply will result in the withdrawal of the CWA and/or refusal to entertain applications in future years?
+Our concern is whether the failure to comply will result in the withdrawal of the CWA and/or refusal to entertain applications in future years?

 FEU and Tax Returns

 The Foreign Entertainers Unit (FEU) enforces the tax legislation as it applies in the UK to visiting artists, sportspeople and entertainers.
 The FEU have not, in our view, operated in a way that is consistent with the law in reaching decisions as to the amount of reduced tax that is applicable.
 There is no right of appeal against an FEU decision except by way of judicial review which can be expensive.
 However, where the FEU apply a decision that results in too much tax being withheld it is possible to file a Tax Return and recover tax due to the entertainer.
 We have filed a number of Returns that have been successful in recovering tax due to nonresident entertainers.

 A company charged VAT to a client based in the USA for assistance in procuring a carnet in respect of a tour going from the UK to the USA.
 The company charged the US client VAT on the basis that they ’charged all companies VAT regardless of where they are based as carnets are considered a service.’

 The company was providing advice on how to acquire a carnet they were not issuing the carnet themselves.
 There is no VAT on the provision of these services to a person who does not belong to the UK (see S7 VATA 1994).

 This is not the only case we have come across where VAT has been erroneously applied.
 In one instance a solicitor was charging VAT to a person who belonged in a non-EU country, fortunately, the VAT could be unwound without any damage.